Post-Newtonian Theory for Gravitational Waves: Physical introduction

-where the brackets denote the time averaging over an orbit.
-These balance equations encode the secular decreases of energy and angular momentum by gravitational radiation emission.
+} These balance equations encode the secular decreases of energy and angular momentum by gravitational radiation emission.

-The cardinal virtues of the Einstein--Landau--Lifshitz quadrupole formalism are: Its generality -- the only restrictions are that the source be Newtonian and bounded; its simplicity, as it necessitates only the computation of the time derivatives of the Newtonian quadrupole moment (using the Newtonian laws of motion); and, most importantly, its agreement with the observation of the dynamics of the binary pulsar PSR~1913+16~\cite{TFMc79, TW82, T93}.
-Indeed let us apply the balance equations \eqref{balanceEJ} to a system of two point masses moving on an eccentric orbit modelling the binary pulsar PSR~1913+16 -- the classic references are~\cite{PM63, Pe64}; see also~\cite{EH75, Wag75}.
+The cardinal virtues of the \cite{E18,LL} quadrupole formalism are: Its generality -- the only restrictions are that the source be Newtonian and bounded; its simplicity, as it necessitates only the computation of the time derivatives of the Newtonian quadrupole moment (using the Newtonian laws of motion); and, most importantly, its agreement with the observation of the dynamics of the binary pulsar PSR~1913+16 by \cite{TFMc79, TW82, T93}.
+Indeed let us apply the balance equations \eqref{balanceEJ} to a system of two point masses moving on an eccentric orbit modelling the binary pulsar -- the classic references are \cite{PM63, Pe64}; see also \cite{Dyson, EH75, Wag75}.
 We use the binary's Newtonian energy and angular momentum,

 where $a$ and $e$ are the semi-major axis and eccentricity of the orbit and $m_1$ and $m_2$ are the two masses.
-From the energy balance equation \eqref{balanceE} we obtain first the secular evolution of $a$; next changing from $a$ to the orbital period $P$ using Kepler's third law,\epubtkFootnote{Namely $(G m)^1=\Omega^2a^3$, where $m=m_1+m_2$ is the total mass and $\Omega=2\pi/P$ is the orbital frequency.
-This law is also appropriately called the 1-2-3 law~\cite{MTW}.} we get the secular evolution of the orbital period $P$ as
+From the energy balance equation \eqref{balanceE} (averaged over the orbital period $P$) we obtain first the secular evolution of $a$; next changing from $a$ to the orbital period $P$ using Kepler's third law,\footnote{Namely $(G m)^1=\Omega^2a^3$, where $m=m_1+m_2$ is the total mass and $\Omega=2\pi/P$ is the orbital frequency.
+This law is also appropriately called the 1-2-3 law \citep{MTW}.} we get the secular evolution of the orbital period $P$ as

-The last factor, depending on the eccentricity, comes out from the orbital average and is known as the Peters \& Mathews~\cite{PM63} ``enhancement'' factor, so designated because in the case of the binary pulsar, which has a rather large eccentricity $e\simeq 0.617$, it enhances the effect by a factor $\sim 12$.
-Numerically, one finds $\langle\ud P/\ud t\rangle = - 2.4\times 10^{-12}$, a dimensionless number in excellent agreement with the observations of the binary pulsar~\cite{TFMc79, TW82, T93}.
-On the other hand the secular evolution of the eccentricity $e$ is deduced from the angular momentum balance equation~\eqref{balanceJ} [together with the previous result~\eqref{Pdot}], as
+The last factor, depending on the eccentricity, comes out from the orbital average and is known as the \cite{PM63} ``enhancement'' factor,\footnote{See also Eqs. \eqref{PM}--\eqref{gneBessel} below for more details on its derivation.} so designated because in the case of the binary pulsar, which has a rather large eccentricity $e\simeq 0.617$, it enhances the effect by a factor $\sim 12$.
+Numerically, one finds $\langle\dd P/\dd t\rangle = - 2.4\times 10^{-12}$, a dimensionless number in excellent agreement with the observations of the binary pulsar \citep{TFMc79, TW82, T93}.
+More recently even more impressive tests were performed with the double pulsar \citep{KW09, Kramer21}.
+On the other hand the secular evolution of the eccentricity $e$ is deduced from the angular momentum balance equation \eqref{balanceJ} [together with the previous result \eqref{Pdot}], as